 In a nutshell: Not only is the X7 M50d one of the most unique performance SUVs ever made, it’s also one of the very best.

-Full Disclosure: BMW Australia lent us the vehicle tested here for a week with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for a week with a full tank of fuel.
 All additional fuel expenses were covered by the author.
 Additionally, our friends at MPF Detailing gave it a complimentary Express Detail prior to our photoshoot.